2017 Affordable Care Act replacement proposals: Senate legislation

 On July 25, a procedural vote was passed by the Senate to begin debate on the healthcare bill, 51–50 with Vice President Mike Pence breaking the tie.
 The same day, the bill was soundly defeated 43–57, with nine Republicans defecting and no Democrats or Independents voting for the bill.
 As the effort to repeal and replace the Affordable Care Act was stalled, Senate Majority Leader Mitch McConnell scheduled a vote on a partial-repeal amendment.
 This too was defeated, 45–55, with 7 Republicans defecting.
 Subsequently, a "skinny repeal" of the healthcare bill was voted on in the early hours of July 28.
 The decisive vote against their own party's bill was cast by Senators John McCain, Susan Collins and Lisa Murkowski; their vote along with the Democrats defeated the bill 49–51.

 On September 13, 2017, an amendment to the American Health Care Act, commonly known as Graham-Cassidy, was submitted.
 The bill is sponsored by Lindsey Graham of South Carolina, with Bill Cassidy of Louisiana as a co-sponsor.
 A spokesman for the Senate Majority Leader Mitch McConnell said that a vote is planned for, before September 30 which is the deadline to pass bills under budget reconciliation.
-Rand Paul and John McCain have indicated that they will vote against the bill.
+Rand Paul and John McCain indicated that they would vote against the bill.

 On September 26, 2017, Senate Majority Leader Mitch McConnell announced that the Senate would not vote on the Graham-Cassidy bill.